Reds stop 11-game skid, beat Cardinals 4-1 behind Lodolo

 The Reds avoided their longest losing streak since dropping 13 straight in 2015.

-Pham scored two runs and had two hits, ending an 0-for-10 sluide.
+Pham scored two runs and had two hits, ending an 0-for-10 slide.

 Wainwright (2-2) allowed four runs, eight hits and three walks in five-plus innings, and the Cardinals finished a 6-4 trip.
 Moran chased Wainwright with an RBI single in the sixth.